Lockport Township High School: History

 By 2009, district officials have been grappling with an influx of 1,200 students in 10 years, since Central and East Campuses both presently operate over their design capacities.
 The school board has proposed construction of a new high school building in Homer Glen to ease overcrowding and enable the district to close the Central Campus.
 In the spring of 2006, voters overwhelmingly rejected the first in a series of six referendums to provide funds for the new school.
-A later referendum on November 4, 2008, failed by a 55%-45% margin.
+A later referendum on November 4, 2008, failed by a 55%–45% margin.
 Major issues of contention in the voting continue to include the proposed boundary line designating the areas to be serviced by each high school, and concerns that Homer Glen voters might try to break from the district and either form a new high school district or join with Homer Glen Elementary district 33-C. Homer Glen already has bought the land that the new high school would be built on and is waiting on the people of Lockport to stop voting down the referendum.
 To win support, the school board scaled back its proposals.
 In the sixth referendum, in April 2011, a proposal for an $85 million bond issue for the new school lost by about 1,300 votes.
 Mobile classrooms were installed in the northeast area of East Campus in 2007 to help reduce overcrowding.

 In 2015 both East and Central Campus underwent a Major Rewiring allowing for Chromebook usage anywhere in the Buildings, starting with the Class of 2015 and onward all students who attend LTHS receive their own Chromebook.

-In 2017 the Temporary Classrooms were removed after a Major Renovation.
+In 2017 the temporary classrooms were removed after a major renovation.

+In January 2024, a sexual abuse lawsuit was filed against District 205 by a former Lockport student who alleged sexual abuse committed against her by one of the school's varsity basketball players in December 2022 was covered up.